 Since I don’t have access to sheep, I express my instincts by herding the kids.
 It taps into my predatory heritage, and like all dogs in the Herding Group, controlling the movement of others is one of my strongest skills.
-But my humans wish I’d find another hobby.
+But my owners wish I’d find another hobby.
 If only they understood that moving objects are tough to resist.
 Teaching me impulse control and the “watch me” and “leave it” cues would help.
-Or they could let me channel my instincts into a dog sport like herding, treibball, or agility.
+Or they could let me channel my instincts into a dog sport like Herding, Treibball, or Agility.

 7. Stop Rolling in Smelly Stuff

 I want to smell like a dog – the stinkier, the better!
 That’s why I roll in glorious piles of reeking stuff, like poop or dead animals.
 And it’s all the better for sneaking up on prey or sharing information about my environment with my pack.